Founder and Designer

 HAVE FUN, BE HAPPY.

 Concept designer for www.naturalearthecoliving.com

-I have a new hobby - making songs -LOUE is the new name for my music - coming out soon.
+I have a new hobby - making songs -LOUE is the new name for my music -on Bandcamp.

 Our mission for Natural Earth Eco Clothing is to develop beautiful clothing, firmly aligned with consideration for the environment, fair pay and ethical work conditions.